crubiogarcia/crubiogarcia.github.io/README.md

 This tool offers a systematic approach to transform CAD contour data into actionable and precise digital models.
 This has been particularly beneficial in preparing files containing a large volume of topography data for the creation of contour-stepped models through CNC machining.

-### Bachelor Thesis: Developing Machine Learning Models for Predictive Analysis:
+### BArch Thesis: Developing Machine Learning Models for Predictive Analysis
 Learning from Airbnb data to uderstand Urban Dynamics

 This thesis proposes to explore the tools of artificial intelligence for urban analysis through the study of Airbnb data from three case studies: Madrid, Berlin, and Chicago.